e2b-dev/E2B/README.md

   // 1.
 Import the class
   import { Devbook, Env } from '@devbookhq/sdk'

   // 2.
-Define your code.
+Define your code
   const code = `
    > Code that you want to execute in a VM goes here.
   `